WHAT IS IN THIS LEAFLET

 Tell your doctor if you are pregnant or intend to become pregnant.
 Your doctor will discuss the possible risks and benefits of using Risedronate Sandoz during pregnancy.

 Tell your doctor or pharmacist if you are breastfeeding or plan to breastfeed.

 Tell your doctor if you have or have had any of the following medical conditions:

 - disturbances of bone and mineral metabolism (for example vitamin D deficiency, parathyroid hormone abnormalities)

-If you have not told your doctor about any of the above, tell him/her before you start taking Risedronate Sandoz.
+Tell your doctor about any of the above, before you start taking Risedronate Sandoz.

 Taking other medicines

-Some medicines and Risedronate Sandoz may interfere with each other.
+Some medicines and Risedronate Sandoz may interfere with each other if taken at the same time.
 These include: